ibexa/documentation-user/docs/pim/products.md

 - at least one price for the product
 - availability with positive or infinite stock for the product

-When you create or edit a product, under the product name, you can see an approximate visual indication of how much of the product information you provided, and how much is still missing.
+When you create or edit a product, under the product name, you can see a progress bar with an approximate indication of how much of the product information you provided, and how much is still missing.

 ![Quick view of product completeness](img/product_completeness_bar.png "Quick view of product completeness")